The Faces of the People We Serve

 Our facility is equipped to house men, veterans, and women/children.
 We are diligent at providing a safe and clean environment for each guest, being confident that this will aide them in transitioning into independence.

 Three well-balanced, nutritious meals are served daily.
 Food Baskets are also available for the low-income individual.

 When a guest arrives at our shelter, they often come with very few personal belongings.
 In some cases, they have only the clothes on their backs!
 So upon arrival, each guest meets with a case manager who assesses their particular needs.
 A package is assembled from the clothing donations brought to our Thrift Store that meets this guest’s exact needs.
-If the guest opts to begin our Moving Forward Employment Readiness Program and has a job interview scheduled, we also get them “dressed for success” for their job interview.
+If the guest opts to begin our SAVE Employment Readiness Program and has a job interview scheduled, we also get them “dressed for success” for their job interview.

 Surveillance cameras are placed throughout our facility allowing us to monitor when people are coming and going.
 All staff and volunteers undergo an application process and background check helping to ensure we surround our guests only with trustworthy people.
 Security locks throughout our facility separate men’s and women’s/children housing.

 Between our custodial staff and the duties completed by our guests, we maintain a comfortable, clean, and home-like environment that includes laundry facilities.

 Private bathrooms/showers are available.
 Bedrooms are dormitory-style.